In today’s interview, I get to speak with raw carnivore dieter, Frank Tufano.

 His research attempting to answer that question, led him to believe that today’s diet – full of refined, sugar laden foods – has moved too far away from what our ancestors used to eat and led to a host of problems.

 He strives to heal the body and achieve long-term health with his take on the carnivore diet, that is as close to our original way of eating as possible.

 Special thanks to Frank for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links

-Highlights of what we talk about during the interview:
+Find summarised highlights of what we talk about during the interview.